NoriSte/working-software-mastering-ui-testing/README.md

 - all the code is well commented, with a lot of links to the slide explanations
 - I wrote the front-end app with a outside-in approach writing the acceptance test at the beginning.
   I have not tested it manually at all!
 Remember to use your [testing tool as your primary development tool](https://slides.com/noriste/working-software-2019-mastering-ui-testing#testing-tool-as-development-tool)
+- the `talk` branch is helpful only for the day of the conference, do not consider it

 ## How to play with it

 There are four main commands:

 - `npm run start`: starts the (super simple) front-end app
 - `npm run start:server`: starts the (fake) back-end app
 - `npm run cy:open`: opens the Cypress UI